 It is not easy for parents to entrust their children to the care of others, but working parents often have no other option.
 People often hear stories about daycare abuse and neglect, and this can include daycare staff improperly administering medication to a child.

 When an overdose occurs, serious harm can come to the child.
-If a daycare provider makes a mistake in administering medication to your child, and they suffer an injury or even death because of it, you should turn to the legal system for help.
+If a daycare provider makes a mistake in administering medication to your child, and they suffer an injury or even death because of it, you should turn to the legal system and an experienced Texas child abuse lawyer for help.

 Texas Regulations for Administering Medication to Children

 The state of Texas has specific guidelines for how daycare centers handle the administration of medications.
 A medication can refer to both prescription and non-prescription medications.
 Parents must provide authorization in writing or in electronic format.
 An exception to this is that parents may authorize a single dose of medication in a phone call.

 Parent authorization is not required if there is a medical emergency where the medication could prevent death or serious bodily harm.
 In this situation, however, daycare providers have a duty to ensure the medication is being administered in the proper dosage and as it was intended.

 Medications must be stored out of reach of children or locked up and in a manner that does not risk contamination of food.
 If the medication requires refrigeration, it must be kept separate from food.
 It should be kept in the original container that includes the child’s full name and the date it was brought to the facility.
 The medication should be disposed of or returned to parents when the child leaves the daycare center, the child no longer needs the medication, or the medication is expired.